TristanTrim/PNN-musings/README.md

 There are two broad approaches I imagine:
  - Continuing to represent the NN digitally, but changing the way the calculations are done
- - Representing the NN as an analog circuit
+ - Representing the NN as an analog circuit, this is Physical Neural Net (PNN)

 ## Initial model